Pelosi names GOP's Cheney to panel investigating Jan. 6 riot

-WASHINGTON (AP) — House Speaker Nancy Pelosi on Thursday named Republican Rep. Liz Cheney to a new select committee on the violent Jan.
+WASHINGTON – House Speaker Nancy Pelosi on Thursday named Republican Rep. Liz Cheney, R-Wyo., to a new select committee on the violent Jan.
 6 insurrection at the Capitol, elevating the most unyielding GOP critic of former President Donald Trump to work alongside seven Democrats on the high-profile investigation.

 Rep. Bennie Thompson, chairman of the House Homeland Security Committee, will lead the panel, which will investigate what went wrong around the Capitol when hundreds of Trump supporters broke into the building.
 The rioters brutally beat police, hunted for lawmakers and interrupted the congressional certification of Democrat Joe Biden's election victory over Trump.